 Complete our online application form, or alternatively, download and print the loan form (and membership form if you aren't already a member.
 If you’re not already a member, you'll also need to provide at least two acceptable proofs of ID.)

 What will you need as a proof of my income?

 If you receive:

-Benefits - Recent bank or Post Office statements, showing at least a months’ worth of income.
+Benefits - Recent bank or Post Office statements, showing at least two months’ worth of income.

-Wages (employed) - Last three payslips and a recent bank statement showing at least one months’
+Wages (employed) - Last three payslips and a recent bank statement showing at least two months’

 worth of income.